mhaidarhanif/rewinds/README.md

 This repo is kind of over-engineered to have high flexibility and cover a lot of use cases for different applications/projects/products, especially what I'm working with several other people.

-This tempalte uses [`shadcn/ui`](https://github.com/shadcn/ui) as the base components style and setup for full stack app development inspired by [T3 Stack](https://create.t3.gg).
+This template uses [`shadcn/ui`](https://github.com/shadcn/ui) as the base components style and setup for full stack app development inspired by [T3 Stack](https://create.t3.gg).
 The main reason is this repo uses Remix, not Next.js like those two inspirations.

 Currently includes the Remix HMR and HDR optional setup with both Vercel config and Express server on development as per Remix `v1.14`.
 The config is just combining the templates from Remix with Express and Vercel based on the environment.